kalviumcommunity/S81-1625-GrowthGuild-Full-Stack-With-NextjsAnd-AWS-Azure-HabitTracker/README.md

 ### Reflection
 Using Docker and CI/CD reduces deployment errors and enables faster iteration.
 Cloud platforms further improve scalability and availability, making this approach suitable for production-grade applications.

+### Environment Configuration

+Environment variables are managed using `.env` files located at the project root.
+Only `.env.example` is committed to version control, while actual environment-specific files are ignored for security.

+This approach follows industry best practices and ensures safe configuration across development, staging, and production environments.